Walpro/CarND-LaneLines-P1/writeup_template.md

 to delete the noise in the image after that I used canny function to detect the edges in the image. to limit the view into the edges in the road lanes I used a four sided polygon mask. the next step is to detect the lines in the image which is done by computing the hough transform.
-At this point many lines are detected in the edges of  the lanes in the image.
+At this point many lines are detected in the edges of  the lanes like illustrated iin the images below.
+![alt text][image2]

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

 If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]
+![alt text][image2]

 ###2.
 Identify potential shortcomings with your current pipeline